How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 However, bear in mind that you don’t get to actually hike to Machu Pichu.

 You will catch the train at Ollantaytambo, where the hike ends, to Aguas Calientes.
-There you will spend the night and get to Machu Pichu the following morning.
+There you will spend the night and get to Machu Picchu the following morning.

-You can check out this tour for reference, although to be honest I find it a little too overpriced.
-I suggest you should check online and browse through some other travel agents’ options and compare itineraries and included services.
+You can check out this tour for reference, although, to be honest, I find it a little too overpriced.
+I suggest you check online and browse through the options of other travel agents to compare itineraries and included services.

 9. Ausangate Trek and Machu Picchu